b3-exmo/b3-exmo.github.io/docs/Tithing money/index.md

 Internal audits promise that everything is fine, and "in accordance with appropriate accounting practices, approved budgets, and Church policies and procedures."
 This isn't necessarily a lie- the church most certainly has budgets, policies, procedures, etc, and perhaps amassing $100 billion doesn't breach any of those rules.
 That does raise the question of *what exactly are those rules, then?* Can any readers point me to them?
 I've got a comment section for exactly that purpose.

 ==No, the church doesn't have a *legal obligation* to publish any of this==.
-But, if they want to garner trust that the money is spent on things like charity, or helping "the needy", they certainly could be sharing that information.
+But if they want to garner trust that the money is spent on things like charity, or helping "the needy", they certainly could be sharing that information.
 An external audit would reveal this information, but the church (to my knowledge) doesn't arrange any.
 They certainly could afford to.
 They are choosing not to.

 &nbsp;

 ## Quoting Malachi
 > *Prove me now herewith . . . if I will not open you the windows of heaven, and pour you out a blessing, that there shall not be room enough to receive it.*

 Chapter divisions weren’t present in the original revisions of the King James Version.
-The book of Malachi was one big ol' wall of text.
+The Bible, including the book of Malachi, was one big ol' wall of text.
 The book of Malachi is a criticism of the temple priest class in ancient Judaism.
 Chapter 2 verse 1 says [“And now, O ye priests, this commandment is for you.”](https://www.churchofjesuschrist.org/study/scriptures/ot/mal/2?lang=eng&id=p1#p1)

-[Chapter 3 verses 8 - 11](https://www.churchofjesuschrist.org/study/scriptures/ot/mal/3?lang=eng&id=p8-p11#p8) are not directed to the general public to contribute to God’s storehouse.
+[Chapter 3 verses 8 - 11](https://www.churchofjesuschrist.org/study/scriptures/ot/mal/3?lang=eng&id=p8-p11#p8) are ==not directed to the general public== to contribute to God’s storehouse.
 They’re reprimanding the priests for misusing the tithing funds to live lavishly.
 Malachi is saying that this misuse of tithing is why, as 3:9 says, “[ye are cursed.](https://www.churchofjesuschrist.org/study/scriptures/ot/mal/3?lang=eng&id=p9#p9)”

 Chapter 3 verse 3 is a threat to “[the sons of Levi](https://www.churchofjesuschrist.org/study/scriptures/ot/mal/3?lang=eng&id=p3#p3)”.
 What we today call the Aaronic Priesthood was only found in those of Levitical bloodline and lineage.